A topic from the subject of Kinetics in Chemistry.

 Expected Results:

-The dish containing yeast will show a significantly faster rate of oxygen production compared to the dish without a catalyst.
-The dish containing onion will show a moderate rate of oxygen production.
+The dish containing yeast will show a significantly faster rate of oxygen production compared to the dish containing the onion.
+The dish with the onion will show some oxygen production, but at a much slower rate.
+The control (hydrogen peroxide alone) will show very little to no oxygen production.

 Discussion:

-Catalysts are substances that speed up chemical reactions without being consumed.
-In this experiment, yeast and onion extract act as catalysts for the decomposition of hydrogen peroxide into water and oxygen.
+Catalysts are substances that increase the rate of a chemical reaction without being consumed themselves.
+In this experiment, yeast and onion act as catalysts for the decomposition of hydrogen peroxide (H₂O₂) into water (H₂O) and oxygen (O₂).

 Significance:

 This experiment illustrates the importance of catalysts in chemical reactions.
-Catalysts play a crucial role in various industrial processes, enzyme-catalyzed reactions in living organisms, and pollution control technologies.
+Catalysts play a crucial role in various industrial processes, biological systems (enzymes are biological catalysts), and environmental applications.
+By understanding how catalysts work, we can design and optimize processes to increase reaction rates and improve efficiency.